Madrigal v. Quilligan: Connections to the Chicano Movement

 From the 1960s to 1970s, the Chicano Movement was a social and political movement to advocate against the previous racism of citizens of Mexican descent, who were often marginalized in the United States.
 The fight for equality started long before the movement, but activists consolidated their efforts during the 1960s when race was an extremely prevalent issue in America.
 When the case of Madrigal v.
 Quilligan surfaced to the public, the leaders of the Chicano movement recognized that sterilization was another injustice that was targeted to Mexican and middle-class women.
 An important part of Mexican culture is the ability of mothers to have children and have enough sons to support their husbands.
 This case connected to a broader topic of human reproduction in the Chicano movement.
 Latina women were seen as "hyper fertile" and their "children are sometimes called anchor babies."
-Even though the women did not win their case, they were able to cause a significant amount of change for women in the future with the amount of attention Latino women's reproduction rights were receiving.
+Even though the women did not win their case, they were able to cause a significant amount of change for women in the future with the amount of attention Latina women's reproduction rights were receiving.
 The case led to hospitals making the patient more aware about what sterilization does to their fertility and consent forms were easier to read for women whose first language was not English.

-Connection to the eugenics movement

-Created by Darwin's cousin, Sir Frances Galton coined the term eugenics in 1883, which translates roughly to “well born.”
-The purpose of sterilization was to reduce the amount of babies that would not be considered helpful to the evolution of man.
-Eugenics have been used numerous throughout history, such as by the Nazi's during World War II in an attempt to create their idea of a perfect race or in America to prevent enslaved persons from having more children.
-The practice of sterilization continued throughout the 20th century and targeted middle class and immigrant women.
-After the publication of The Population Bomb by Paul R. Ehrlich in 1968, there was a widespread fear of overpopulation and mass famine in the near future.
-Dr. Quilligan believed that he was practicing good medicine because he was using consent forms and helping the future manage their population.
-However, Dr. Quilligan was targeting women of Mexican descent and lower classes and preventing them from being able to have more children.
-Even though Dr. Quilligan does not admit to targeting a certain race of social class, his malpractice shows the continuation of sterilization being used to create a more “advanced society” in his eyes.
-Dr. Quilligan was not the only doctor in the 20th century to misuse his power.
-In California, sterilization disproportionately targeted Latino men and women.
-Women had a 59% higher risk and men had a 23% higher risk compared to other Americans of different ethnic and cultural backgrounds.